Many-body parametric resonances in the driven sine-Gordon model: Introduction

-The phase diagram of a single classical parametric oscillator is shown in Fig.~\ref{fig:setup}b, displaying lobes of unstable heating regions as a function of the frequency $\gamma$ and amplitude $g$ of the drive~\cite{landau1976mechanics,arnold1988}.
-In particular, a resonant drive leads to an exponentially fast energy absorption for arbitrarily weak driving amplitude.
-We demonstrate an analogous exponential heating for the resonant mode in the full quantum many-body system in Fig.~\ref{fig:setup}c, evaluated with the semi-classical Truncated Wigner Approximation~\cite{POLKOVNIKOV20101790} (TWA), allowing for calculating the time evolution for various driving protocols.
-We also compare these results to another approach, the Time-Dependent Variational principle (TDVP), whenever applicable.
-The TWA results show that the early stages of the dynamics can be well understood in terms of a single parametric oscillator.
-However, at longer time scales the non-linear coupling between modes cuts off the fast energy absorption, and leads to saturation, similarly to the prethermal behavior found in the driven O(N) model~\cite{Chandran2016, Weidinger2017}.
+with natural frequency $\omega$, driving frequency $\gamma$, and driving amplitude $g$.
+The phase diagram of this classical single oscillator is shown in Fig.~\ref{fig:setup}b}, displaying lobes of unstable heating regions as a function of the frequency $\gamma$ and amplitude $g$ of the drive~\cite{landau1976mechanics,arnold1988}.
+In particular, a resonant drive leads to an exponentially fast energy absorption for arbitrarily weak driving amplitude. \li{The quantum many-body counterpart of this parametric oscillator can be obtained by first substituting $x^2/2\rightarrow 1-\cos(x)$ in Eq.~\eqref{eq:class} to get the Hamiltonian function of a driven pendulum, and then constructing and quantizing the Hamiltonian for a chain of driven pendulums, with the neighboring pendulums coupled through springs (see inset of Fig.~\ref{fig:setup}c).
+This procedure leads to the quantum sine-Gordon model (for an explicit expression as well as for an alternative derivation, starting from the Hamiltonian of Josephson coupled quasi-condensates, see Sec.~\ref{subsec:sGmodel}).
+We demonstrate the exponential heating for the resonant mode in the full quantum many-body system, analogous to the heating of a single parametric oscillator,} in Fig.~\ref{fig:setup}c, evaluated with the semi-classical Truncated Wigner Approximation~\cite{POLKOVNIKOV20101790} (TWA), allowing for calculating the time evolution for various driving protocols.
+We also compare these results to another approach, the \li{Time-Dependent Gaussian Variational Ansatz (TGVA)}, whenever applicable.
+The TWA results show that the early stages of the dynamics can be well understood in terms of a \li{\textit{single} parametric oscillator, without considering its coupling to the other modes.
+However, at longer time scales the non-linear coupling between modes becomes dominant and} cuts off the fast energy absorption, and leads to saturation, similarly to the prethermal behavior found in the driven O(N) model~\cite{Chandran2016, Weidinger2017}.
 Moreover, we find that the highly excited resonant mode can serve as an effective resonant drive for the higher harmonics through the non-linear coupling terms, leading to an efficient heating in these modes.
 This heating process occurs in separate stages.
 First, the main resonance is occupied, while the heating of other modes remains strongly suppressed.
 Second, the highly excited main resonance serves as a drive for its higher harmonics, with strength increasing in time as the resonant mode becomes even stronger populated.
 We show that these efficient coupling terms between the main resonance and its higher harmonics give rise to a characteristic pattern in higher-order correlation functions.